michaeltoohig/transport-anpr-api/README.md

 # Transport ANPR API

-I plan this repo to house the code related to deep learning and return simple responses to given images.
-Therefore the deep learning models and code will not clutter my main API which is responsible for users, vehicles, votes, comments, images, etc.
+I plan this repo to house the code related to `AI` and return simple responses to given images.
+Therefore the models and code will not clutter my main API which is responsible for users, vehicles, votes, comments, images, etc.

 I want this project to be well organized and it might also keep the materials for training the models and not just using the models so I can expand upon them when I get more local data to fine-tune the models.